 Listen to Music You Like

 Intervals and key modulation have a way of sounding cold and unfeeling, and that’s not an easy headspace for learning new things.
 Your best bet is to see how those concepts play out in songs.
-Pick a few tunes you like and listen for their chord progressions.
+Here’s a music theory tip: pick a few tunes you like and listen for their chord progressions.
 See if you notice any similarities or differences between songs in different genres.

 Just as you need to sing or practice your instrument every day to improve, you must practice music theory for it to settle in your mind.
 Even if you take just a few minutes every day to listen to a few chords or try to identify intervals you hear on the radio, you’ll get it down eventually.
 And if you have questions, our music teachers in Portland can always lend you a hand.